Establishing a cash reserve: How much should you have?

 In this article:

-What is a cash reserve and why is it so important?
+What is a cash reserve?
+And why is it so important?

-A cash reserve is a pool of money set aside to pay for unexpected expenses such as a major home or auto repair or household needs in the event of a job loss.
+A cash reserve is money set aside to pay for unexpected expenses such as a major home or auto repair or household needs in the event of a job loss.
 Instead of prematurely liquidating investments or using credit cards, a cash reserve can help ensure that your progress toward your financial goals isn’t disrupted by unexpected events.

 How much cash reserve should I have?